Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Introduction

-Regarding obtaining a unique solution, there have been numerous classical studies focusing on the prior constraints to narrow the solution space in the past decades: the minimum norm estimate (MNE)\cite{Hmlinen1994} is one of the classical spatially constrained methods, adopting $L_2$-norm regularization to estimate the sources.
-Its variant named weighted MNE (wMNE)\cite{Dale1993} improves the $L_2$-norm constraint with additional weight hyperparameters.
-Low-resolution electromagnetic tomography (LORETA)\cite{PascualMarqui1994} is another method based on the spatial-smooth assumption, utilizing the Laplace matrix in formulating spatial constraints.
-Although these methods are suitable for imaging extended sources, introducing spatial constraints incurs more diffuse estimates for focal sources\cite{Grech2008,Becker2015}.
-To avoid the diffusivity of source estimation, focal underdetermined system solution (FOCUSS)\cite{Gorodnitsky1995} and sparse source imaging (SSI)\cite{ding2008sparse} introduce the sparseness regularizer based on the $L_1$ norm, Lp norm iterative sparse solution (LPISS)\cite{xu2007lp} proposes an iterative sparse learning algorithm based on a $L_p$ norm, and sparse Bayesian learning (SBL)\cite{Wipf2009,Wipf2010,owen2012performance,wu2015bayesian,cai2020robust} utilizes the Bayesian framework with a sparsity-inducing norm.
-Nevertheless, these sparseness regularizers have intrinsic deficiencies in recovery of the spatial extents for extended sources and are more prone to reconstruct highly discontinuous time courses under noise pollution \cite{liu2015straps}.
-In addition, other studies exist that exploit various properties of neuron activity to constrain the source estimation: spatiotemporal tomographic nonnegative independent component analysis (STTONNICA)\cite{ValdsSosa2009} decomposes the source signal into temporal and spatial components, estimating each component through a nonnegative matrix factorization model, in which hyperparameters are manually optimized to obtain a relatively good result; A few methods such as\cite{Awan2018, Knsche2013, Dale2000} exploit the physical mechanism of neural activity, the cortical tissue structure information, or other high-resolution modal information like Magnetic Resonance Imaging (MRI) into prior modeling to obtain more accurate source imaging results.
+To enable a unique solution, previous studies were centered on the optimization or probabilistic framework where regularization techniques or pieces of prior information are exploited to constrain the solution space.
+Minimum norm estimate (MNE)\cite{Hmlinen1994} employs the $L_2$-norm regularization to estimate spatially smooth sources.
+Its variant, weighted MNE (wMNE)\cite{Dale1993}, assigns additional weights to the sources to mitigate the bias towards superficial sources.
+Low-resolution electromagnetic tomography (LORETA)\cite{PascualMarqui1994} is an alternative $L_2$-norm-based approach that utilizes the Laplace matrix to spatially regularize the solution.
+Although these methods may be suitable for imaging spatially extended sources, the $L_2$-norm regularization may lead to overly diffuse estimates for focal sources\cite{Grech2008,Becker2015}.
+To overcome this limitation, focal underdetermined system solution (FOCUSS)\cite{Gorodnitsky1995} and sparse source imaging (SSI)\cite{ding2008sparse} introduce $L_p$-norm regularizers that encourage sparsity of the solution.
+Along this line, the $L_p$ norm iterative sparse solution (LPISS)\cite{xu2007lp} is an iterative sparse learning algorithm based on a $L_p$ norm.
+Sparse Bayesian learning approaches (SBL)\cite{Wipf2009,owen2012performance,wu2015bayesian} cast the inverse problem under a empirical Bayesian framework where hyperparameters can be automatically determined and sparse solutions can be obtained.
+In particular, Champagne\cite{Wipf2010,cai2020robust} is an SBL approach that estimates the number, location, and time course of the sources in a principled fashion.
+Nevertheless, these sparse approaches are fundamentally limited in recovering the spatial extents for extended sources and may suffer from discontinuity in the reconstructed time courses under low signal-to-noise settings \cite{liu2015straps}.
+In addition to the smoothness and sparseness constraints, prior studies also explored the use of other constraints for source imaging.
+Spatiotemporal tomographic nonnegative independent component analysis (STTONNICA)\cite{ValdsSosa2009} decomposes source signals into temporal and spatial components via nonnegative matrix factorization.
+In contrast, methods such as\cite{Awan2018, Knsche2013, Dale2000} exploit the physical properties of neural activity, information about the cortical tissue structures, or other modalities with high spatial resolutions such as Magnetic Resonance Imaging (MRI) to obtain more accurate source imaging results.